siduction/sidu-manual/data/en/0003-help_en.md

 * A friendly tone is obligatory because we all do the support on a voluntary basis.
 * It is helpful to make a request that is accurate to the best of your knowledge and to search for solutions in the siduction wiki beforehand if possible.
-* Please never post a request in IRC and Forum at the same time.
+* Please never post a request in IRC and the forum at the same time.
 At best, we rub our eyes in amazement.

 **Reach siduction**

-+ Just click on the **"IRC Chat #siduction" icon** on the desktop or use the kmenu entry of konversation.
++ Just click on the **"IRC Chat #siduction" icon** on the desktop or use the *kmenu* entry of `konversation`.
 If you prefer another chat client, you need to enter these server details:

   ~~~